 If you have a slow month, then you take the money out of the account that you have set up to cover slow months.
 These months you may want to scale back on unnecessary spending, so that you do not drain your savings account completely.
 This will also give you more motivation to work harder, so that you do not need to cut back.
 Generally, you should not be taking out money to cover all of your fun expenses.

 Once you have saved enough to cover two months worth of expenses, you may want to have your paychecks direct deposited into that savings account.
 Then you simply transfer the amount of your budget into your checking account at the beginning of the month.
 This helps you to continue to meet your expenses and save.
+When budgeting for a commission only income, this can be especially helpful.

 It is important to make sure that you have a fairly tight budget the first few years that you are self-employed.
 You may not realize the first year or two that your work is seasonal or that it comes in cycles.
 It takes many businesses five years before they make a consistent profit.
 If you are coming up short every month, you may need to look for another source of income to supplement your business.
 You can create a solid financial plan to avoid an income crisis.